KenKundert/avendesora/doc/overview.rst

    Hidden("Y2F0Y2gyMg==").
 This makes it harder for anybody that happens to glance over your shoulder while you have your account file open to recognize and remember your password.
-In this case the encoded password is not encrypted, and it is easy to recover using *Avendesora*'s reveal command or the linux  base64 command.
+In this case the encoded password is not encrypted, and it is easy to recover using *Avendesora*'s :ref:`reveal command <reveal command>` or the linux base64 command.

 Many websites ask 'security' questions.
 These questions represent a back door into your account.
 If you forget your password, you can access your account by